CompPhysics/AdvancedMachineLearning/README.md

 ### Physical Sciences (often just called Physics informed) informed machine learning
 - Basic set up of PINNs with discussion of projects

+### AI agents for Science
+- A topic of great interest but which we will not cover.
+However, these lectures are excellent, see https://agents4science.github.io/Class/Assets/Lecture_1_web.pdf

 All teaching material is available from the present GitHub link.